zachchurchill/metronome-kotlin/README.md

 # App Demo

 Below I wanted to provide a simple demo of the application using a GIF.
 You will see how I have designed the app to provide the user with visual cues for when buttons are disabled based on whether the metronome is toggled on or if the beats per minute is not within the limits (via user input).
+**Note:** The pixelated view of the app is due to resizing the GIF.

 ![Metronome App GIF](img/MetronomeAppDemo.gif)